mat1jaczyyy-FER/diprad-Smart-Mailbox/README.md

-# Smart Mailbox System
+# Smart mailbox with automatic detection and delivery notification

 ## Diploma thesis of Master (graduate) study at FER, University of Zagreb

-### An IoT Smart Mailbox system built using an ESP32 microcontroller with the purpose of notifying the user of new mail arrivals using a web application

-The system supports an HC-SR04 ultrasonic sensor or a custom infrared sensor for detecting the presence of mail.
-Features include Wi-Fi network connectivity and provisioning via Wi-Fi Easy Connect (DPP).
-System management and user notifications are handled through a web application.
-The system is power-efficient when powered by a battery and supports deep sleep mode.
+In this thesis a smart mailbox system with automatic detection and notification of received package was developed.
+The system is based on the ESP32 microcontroller and uses an ultrasonic or infrared sensor for automatic package detection.
+Notification of received package via push notifications is enabled by means of Wi‑Fi connectivity and through a custom developed web application.
+The use of low power consumption modes and battery status notifications ensures long term battery‑powered autonomous system operation.
+The development process included hardware prototype assembly, embedded system firmware development, web application development, and the integration of all system components.
+Implemented functionality, sensor characteristics, and energy consumption were experimentally tested.